The swinging city

-Other must-see museums include the Victoria and Albert Museum, the Science Museum and the Natural History Museum.
+Other must-see museums include the Victoria and Albert Museum (V&A), the Science Museum and the Natural History Museum.
 Conveniently, these are all located in the South Kensington area and are connected by a tunnel, which runs from the South Kensington tube station.
 This means that at least two of the museums can be seen in one day.
-The Victoria and Albert museum is the world's greatest museum of art and design.
+The V&A museum is the world's greatest museum of art and design.
 For those of you who are interested in the development of fashion across the world and across time, the V&A would be an excellent choice.
-See everything from Mongolian dress to the wedding dresses of previous Queens of England. www.vam.ac.uk
+See everything from Mongolian dress to the wedding dresses of previous queens of England. www.vam.ac.uk

 The Science Museum has everything from space technology to how a toilet works.
 Much of what the museum has to offer is interactive, from simulated earthquakes and 3D cinemas to using a computer to see what you will look like at 60. www.sciencemuseum.org.uk

-The Natural History Museum has some of the most impressive architecture in London.
+The Natural History Museum is one of the most impressive buildings in London.
 It was built to be a Natural History Museum, which means that the architects were able to reflect its purpose in every edifice.
 Stone birds perch on the roofs and other animals look down at you as you go into the building through its magnificent arched entrance way.
 The dinosaurs are always a popular place to start and don't miss the magnificent cross-section of a sequoia tree on the top floor, which dates back to around 400 AD. www.nhm.ac.uk

 For those of you who don't want to miss out on London's most famous playwright, then take a trip down to the river banks and see Shakespeare’s Globe Exhibition.
 The museum explores the life of the man, the London he lived in and the theatre for which he wrote.
 A guided tour will tell you all about the fascinating reconstruction of the Globe and will attempt to explain why it works as such a dynamic theatre space. www.shakespearesglobe.com